Life in a university hall of residence in the 1950s UK

 I chose Exeter because I rather liked the Roman sounding name and because my school headmistress had been adamant that part of the university experience was to go so far away from home that one was effectively separated from it.
 To add weight to the choice, Exeter agreed to accept me, subject to satisfactory A-levels, just on the basis of a photograph!
 Perhaps my headmistress had to send a reference.

 Also universities varied one to another, just as they do now.
 So my experience at Exeter can't be counted as typical.
 Neither can the student year group.
-Oxford and Cambridge essentially remained a bastion of the privileged.
-I, for one, from a grammar school, never bothered to apply.
+Oxford and Cambridge essentially remained a bastion of the privileged, and I, for one, from a grammar school, never bothered to apply there.
 Furthermore the country was still recovering after the short two-year degrees of the war years and the displacement of British youth in the armed forces and then national service.
 I graduated, for example, a year ahead of my older cousin, simply because he, being male, had been forced to do two years of national service before university.
-With things back on track, there was much new thinking but also many of the pre-war norms remained in place.
+By the 1950s the country was getting back to normal, but although there was much new thinking, many of the pre-war norms still remained in place.